ltearno/angular2-gwt/README.md

 So this project is a try to integrate Angular 2 and GWT in a way that is pleasant for the developper.

+**This project will move a lot during the next few days, so don't expect complete consistency between the code and the README...
+You should prefer going to see the code !!!**

+Thanks !

 ## Demo

 A demo is available [here](http://lteconsulting.fr/angular2-gwt/).